Edinburgh Capitals: 2011–12 season

-On 16 August 2011 it was announced that experienced, Slovakian forward, Richard Hartmann, had signed for the Capitals for the 2011–12 season.
+On 16 August 2011 it was announced that experienced, Slovak forward, Richard Hartmann, had signed for the Capitals for the 2011–12 season.
 It was confirmed on 24 August that he would also take on the role of head coach, becoming the club's first European coach.

 Under Hartmann, the club would once again return to a predominantly European style of hockey, signing all but one of their imports from Slovakia, Czech Republic or Latvia – something unique to the Elite League.
 After a promising first half of the season, the club suffered a string of injuries and a loss of momentum, which resulted in the team finishing in 9th place and, once again, failing to make the playoffs.
 The season went out with a bang however, with the last game being against the old enemy, Fife Flyers, who had finished bottom in the league.
 The game finished 11–3 in favour of the Capitals, but was also notable for the number of fights and incidents, including a bench clearance, a player's jersey being thrown into the Fife support, and several players being thrown out of the game.

 It was announced on 22 December 2011 that Richard Hartmann had agreed terms to return as player/head coach for the 2012–13 season.
 This positive news was followed on 5 February 2011 with the announcement that fan favourite, and league top goalscorer, René Jarolín, would also return for the 2012–13 season.
 Jarolín would be rewarded for his season's effort by being named to the EIHL Second All-Star Team.